GabJS10/backend-projects-roadmap/BlogApi/README.md

 ## Overview

 The Blogging Platform API is a RESTful service built with NestJS and MongoDB.
 It provides functionalities for creating, retrieving, updating, and deleting blog posts.
-The API also supports searching for blog posts by title, content, or category, and includes user authentication.
+The API also supports searching for blog posts by title, content, or category.

 ## Features

-- User authentication with JWT.
 - Create blog posts with a title, content, category, and tags.
 - Retrieve all blog posts or search for posts by a term.
 - Retrieve, update, and delete specific blog posts by title.